jigx-com/jigx-docs-examples/docs/Widgets/chart.md

 In this example a `group` widget is used to combine a `chart` and `list` widget  with `component.pie-chart` and  `component.titles` at the `top` to add additional information.

 **Example:**
-See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x2/combined-chart-list-1_4x2.jigx" target="_blank">GitHub</a>.
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x2/combined-chart-list-1_4x2.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/zS66aUyNJyNwAzzhSZ1pP_wd-combinedpie.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/zS66aUyNJyNwAzzhSZ1pP_wd-combinedpie.PNG" size="80" width="1240" height="2500" position="center" caption="Group widget 4x" alt}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/zS66aUyNJyNwAzzhSZ1pP_wd-combinedpie.PNG" size="80" position="center" caption="Group widget 4x" alt}
 :::
 ::::